OfficeDev/office-js-docs/docs/develop/troubleshoot-sso-in-office-add-ins.md

 ### 13005

 Invalid Grant.
-Most likely, this means that Office has not been pre-authorized to the add-in's web service.
+This usually means that Office has not been pre-authorized to the add-in's web service.
 For more information, see [Create the service application](../../docs/develop/sso-in-office-add-ins.md#create-the-service-application) and [Register the add-in with Azure AD v2.0 endpoint](../../docs/develop/create-sso-office-add-ins-aspnet.md#register-the-add-in-with-azure-ad-v2-0-endpoint) (ASP.NET) or [Register the add-in with Azure AD v2.0 endpoint](../../docs/develop/create-sso-office-add-ins-nodejs.md#register-the-add-in-with-azure-ad-v2-0-endpoint) (Node JS).
 This also may happen if the user has not granted your service application permissions to his or her `profile`.

 ### 13006